CharlotteStiller/mid-bootcamp-project-classification/README.md

 1. **Which model works for the dataset**
     - KNN works for the dataset, but
     - Logistic
+2. **Recommandation for next marketing study**
+    - Change the questions which have no relationship to the target variable "offer accepted" (5.2.)
+    - Build more bins (house hold size 5-9) for the questions

 ### Project | Moduls I used